Ryszard Rynkowski: Solo career

 After parting ways with the group Vox in 1987, he embarked on a solo career.
 He managed to emerge as the winner of the National Festival of Polish Songs in Opole in 1979, 1989, 1990 and 1994 respectively.

 In 1993, he appeared in the title role of "Pan Twardowski" in the musical of the same name.
 In 2001, he was named Singer of the Year by Phonographic Academy of Poland and received the annual "Fryderyk" award as a distinction.
 Prize.

 On 10 December 2001, Rynkowski and Joe Cocker gave a joint charity concert in Warsaw, which culminated with a duet by the two (High Time We Went).
 In this way, Rynkowski celebrated his 50th birthday, which was celebrated in September of that year.
 Another joint concert took place on 5 July 2002 in Szczecin at the Pogoń Stadium.
 This collaboration led to, that the album Ten typ tak ma, released the following year in 2003, was recorded with support from some of Joe Cocker's band, including Deric Dyer, Nick Milo and Jack Bruno, and bassist Dale Davis (Tina Turner, Amy Winehouse).

 In 2011 he took part in the recording of the song Mazurski cud, created as part of the campaign "Mazury Cud Natury" (The Wonder of Nature in Masuria) to promote the region of Masuria.

 In December 2011, he appeared in the multimedia spectacle 16.12.1981 directed by Łukasz Kobiela, which took place on the 30th anniversary of the pacification of the Wujek Coal Mine in Katowice.
 This "pacification" was the bloody suppression of a strike by mine workers in Katowice.

-In 2019, Ryszard Rynkowski participated as a judge in the Polish TV show "Szanza na sukces" (A Chance for Success), a Polish equivalent of the German DSDS.
+In 2019, Ryszard Rynkowski participated as a judge in the Polish TV show "Szansa na sukces" (A Chance for Success), a Polish equivalent of the German DSDS.